Framing and message headers

 Simple Open Framing Header (SOFH)

-Implicit SOFH specification
+Implicit SOFH selection

-The SBE standard header is used by default:
+Standard SBE header is default:

 // Standard SBE header